 - Ensure your daily profits are able to cover your daily operational cost.
 Break up your company’s daily expenses like fuel, utility, maintenance, and salary to your profit for the day.

 I have personally witnessed a company pivoting their business model more than 5 times without going under because of the entrepreneur’s ability to keep his cash flow healthy during the pivoting.

 Forget about those advisers who asked you to rent a co-working office to portray a presentable image to your client.
 What a whole bunch of crap!
 Honestly, your client doesn’t care whether you have a plush office or a home office.
 All they care is that your service rocks and your products solve their problems.

-If your potential client ask you for a meeting, explain your situation and offer to meet them at a cafe.
+If your potential client asks you for a meeting, explain your situation and offer to meet them at a cafe.
 If you could, you might want to use one of your rooms as your office depending on your preference.
 You are the boss right!
-As you progress, and your brand projects reliability, your client don’t even care if you use your car for your office and your cat as your PA.
+As you progress, and your brand projects reliability, your client doesn’t even care if you use your car for your office and your cat as your PA.

 4. Wear Many Hats